bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 43°
+- 42°
-- broken clouds
+- overcast clouds
-- 59% humidity
+- 60% humidity
-- 29 mph wind
+- 28 mph wind

-5.8 inches of rain in the past 24 hours
+5.4 inches of rain in the past 24 hours

 ## Temperature Comparison